arnau/obsidian-metatable/docs/sections/anatomy.md

 ## Tag

 A tag part contains the text for the given tag.
-See [[tags]] for a more in depth explanation of the particularities of tags.
+See [[sections/tags]] for a more in depth explanation of the particularities of tags.